 Students may pursue licensure as a LCSW after registering with the California Board of Behavioral Sciences (BBS) to obtain Associate Social Worker (ASW) status.
 To be eligible for the exam, an ASW must accrue 3,000 post-MSW hours in no less than two years, complete pre-licensure course requirements, and successfully pass a law and ethics exam (effective January 2016).
-Some of the pre-licensure course requirements may be fulfilled while in the MSW program.
-These requirements can also be taken post-graduation through the National Association of Social Workers (NASW) or other approved continuing education providers.
-The following MSW courses meet the BBS pre-licensure course requirements:
+Course content approved by the BBS for meeting pre-licensure requirements, as follows, are embedded in the Foundation year MSW curriculum.
+Please also refer to Appendix 1.